We constantly review our working practices to ensure continuous improvement for all stakeholders

 Supporting Parents: Hotelcare has plans to develop new guidelines for managers on supporting employees prior to, during and on return from maternity and other parental leave, to be backed up by training for all line managers and senior managers.

-Supporting Those Wishing To Progress: We are currently employing an outside company to help run an Apprenticeship scheme with the first students this year set to graduate.
+Supporting Those Wishing To Progress: We are currently employing an outside company to help run an Apprenticeship scheme with the second group of students set to graduate.
+We are constantly encouraging other employees to take part in the apprenticeship scheme and new apprentices are regularly added.

 We are still committed to reducing our gender pay gap and providing greater opportunities for women to progress into senior positions.
 Hotelcare has a large percentage of women in middle management roles however, we are aware that we need to have more women in key senior roles.
 We are committed to training and development of those in middle-management so that we meet this promise.